By: Gabrielle Eisenhower on April 29th, 2022

 Career Services at PA Virtual

-Career Services takes a whole-school approach.
+Pathways to Purpose takes a whole-school approach.
 This method utilizes the strengths of several departments and staff members, driven by the idea that career readiness is developed in many different settings.
-This includes vocational exploration through presentations and one-one-one support from our school counselors, connections to career planning in general education courses, and specialized support from our Career Services Manager.
-Additionally, career courses, including Reaching Your Academic Potential, College and Career Goals, and a graduation project, are now offered synchronously, allowing for more support from both teachers and classmates.
+This includes vocational exploration through presentations and one-one-one support from our school counselors, connections to career planning in general education courses, and specialized support from our career services manager.
+Additionally, career courses, including Reaching Your Academic Potential, College and Career Goals, and a capstone graduation project, are now offered synchronously, allowing for more support from both teachers and classmates.